If you do not renew your Wisconsin EMS license by June 30, 2018, you may not function as an EMS provider after that date.

 If you have any questions, please feel free to contact the Wisconsin EMS Office.

 The EMS Office has been conducting random audits of the renewal process.
 If you are selected for an audit, you must provide all requested documentation.
-Copies of all information entered on this 2014-2016 EMS Provider Late Renewal Application must be retained for at least 5 years.
+Copies of all information entered on this 2018-2020 EMS Provider Late Renewal Application must be retained for at least five years.
 Failure to provide required documentation will result in the suspension or revocation of your EMS Provider license.